 Here is a workout I like to do with the Raptor vest and a sled.
 I also use old truck tires with sandbags in them as a sled on rubberized tracks or turf fields, as they tend to "grab" harder to the rubber on those surfaces.

-Warm up with a 1 mile run without the vest and include a light stretch and dynamic warmup.
+Warm up with a one-mile run without the vest and include a light stretch and dynamic warmup.

-Repeat the 1 mile again with the vest (fast walk or shuffle run).
-Work for a mile in the 10 minute zone.
+Repeat the one mile again with the vest (fast walk or shuffle run).
+Work for a mile in the 10-minute zone.

-- Run fast with tires or sled 50m
+- Run fast with tires or sled 50 meters

-After you are done with the ten sets above, cool down with another mile at an easy pace with or without the Raptor weight vest.
+After you are done with the 10 sets above, cool down with another mile at an easy pace with or without the Raptor weight vest.